JAMAICA INTERNATIONAL REGGAE FILM FESTIVAL

 The 2013 RFF screened documentary, feature and animated films from Jamaica, Austria, Belize, Britain, Canada, Costa Rica, Israel, and the USA.
 The 2013 event introduced a Music Video Competition, selected by votes, and specially honoured Women In Film, with a memorial tribute to the late Jamaican actress Madge Sinclair.

-The Jamaica Film Academy thanks all its supporters, friends and helpers over the years, and looks forward to a bigger and better JAMAICA INTERNATIONAL REGGAE FILM & MUSIC FESTIVAL 2014.
+THANK YOU The Jamaica Film Academy thanks all its supporters, friends and helpers over the years, and looks forward to a bigger and better JAMAICA INTERNATIONAL REGGAE FILM & MUSIC FESTIVAL 2015.

 For further questions & information please contact us